creedallen11/search-engines/README.md

 ## search-engines
-mini-projects that demonstrate process' in Information Retrieval
-Note: Process' are not designed to scale and merely demonstrate common algorithms explored in an IR class.
+mini-projects that demonstrate process' in Information Retrieval **Note**: Process' are not designed to scale and merely demonstrate common algorithms explored in an IR class.

 ## 1. [Web Crawler](src/main/java/edu/umass/crawler/Crawler.java)
 This is an example of a single thread web crawler.
 The data structures in it are not designed to scale as this crawler is designed to demonstrate a basic algorithm for a web crawling node.
 Scaling would likely involve replacing the in memory status' of the data structures with NoSQL databases. **ToRun:** Instantiate a crawler with a list of start URLs(as String) and call the crawlFrontier method.